-British couple die within hours of each other while on dream holiday in Egypt
+Thomas Cook removing all customers from Egypt hotel where British couple died within hours of each other

 One member of the hotel staff suggested to ITV News she had died "from grief" on seeing his body.

-Both died of natural causes and while investigations into what happened are continuing, police have said there were "no criminal indications" concerning the deaths.
+"We continue to work closely with the hotel and are supporting the authorities with their investigations."

+The company continued that any of their customers due to stay at the resort - which was audited in July by Thomas Cook and received a score of 96% - in the next four weeks would also be offered alternative holiday options.

-Ingo Burmester, chief of Thomas Cook UK, said: "We are deeply saddened by the deaths of two of our customers while on holiday in Hurghada in Egypt, one of whom was a loyal and long-serving member of our Thomas Cook family.
+Ingo Burmester, chief of the tour operator added that Ms Cooper was a "a loyal and long-serving member of our Thomas Cook family.

-"Our focus is on fully supporting their loved ones.
-We are urgently investigating with the hotel and supporting the local authorities."
+"Our focus is on fully supporting their loved ones."

-Hospital officials are awaiting arrival of family members or a British embassy representative to release the bodies, the hospital said.
+Hospital officials in Egypt are said to be awaiting the arrival of family members or a British embassy representative to release the bodies of the pair.